-Step 1: Plan the operation including heights, operational volume and apply a 1:1 Buffer.
-You must ensure that your flight route is within 120 m horizontally and 100 ft vertically of a structure unless you are operating VLOS for this portion.
+Step 1: Plan the operation including heights, operational volume and apply a 1:1 buffer.
+You must ensure that your flight route is clear of the approach and departure paths unless the aerodrome is closed.
 Flight area must include an area for an RPA issue called a contingency area.